moschotto/OpenTX_GPS_Telemetry/README.md

 2. copy GPS stats T16.lua to /SCRIPTS/TOOLS
 3. make sure that the /LOGS/ folder exists
 4. Setup "1/2" widget screen and select "GPS"
+5. Make sure GPS, speed, alt sensors have been discovered within the telemetry menu/screen of opentx/edgetx

 #########################